dexie/dexie-website-old/docs/Tutorial/Svelte.md

   <img src="/assets/images/logo-dexie-black.svg" style="width: 200px;">
 </div>

-Dexie v4.x comes with the best Svelte- and Sveltekit support.
+Dexie version 4 and above comes with the best Svelte- and Sveltekit support.

 In version 3.2 we've introduced **live queries** - queries that observe the result and make your component mirror the data in real time and in version 4.0.1-alpha.10 we improved the typing compability and SvelteKit support of liveQuery().